BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 <div style="text-align: center;">
   <img src="/images/research/shared_comp_c.jpg" alt="test">
   <p style="margin-top: 20px;"><em> Choropleth maps of shared spatial component analysis for cocaine overdose deaths in Ohio, 2010–2020.
-Posterior estimates of counties with above average estimates of all cocaine-involved overdose deaths (red) and lower than average estimates (blue), by year, 2010–2020. </em></p>
+Posterior estimates of counties with above average estimates of all cocaine-involved overdose deaths (red) and lower than average estimates (blue), by year, 2010–2020.
+The shared component reflects variation and trends common to both racial groups.
+Highest estimates are seen in urban counties such as those that include Akron, Cincinnati, Cleveland, Columbus, and Dayton </em></p>
 </div>

 ### 3. OpenLong Project ###